 Where can I find out information concerning TRICARE benefits and approved TRICARE Network civilian providers/facilities available to my covered family members?

-In addition, detailed information about all TRICARE benefits, services and providers is available at the following websites: www.tricare.osd.mil and www.humana-military.com
+Detailed information about all TRICARE benefits, services and providers is available at the following websites: etailed information about all TRICARE benefits, services and providers is available at the following websites: www.tricare.osd.mil and www.humana-military.com